-As a check, all of the above access bridge culvert design grade elevations should be confirmed before commencing to the next stage of the access bridge installation.
-The Contractor is also to check that the pipe invert grades are correct by referencing the Benchmark.
+As a check, all of the above design grade elevations should be confirmed before commencing to the next stage of the new access bridge installation.
+The Contractor is also to check that the pipe invert grades are correct by referencing the Benchmark provided for the site.